jasy125/puppetie/README.md

 ```

-throttle : Number of jobs to run in parallel, by default this is set to two increase to as many as you want to run at the same time.
+throttle : Number of jobs to run in parallel, by default this limit is two, increase this value to as many as you want, but make sure you have the performance to cope with these connections.

 logging : This is the location of the log file, by default it is created on the C Drive of the system running the task.
 This can be any location as long as the system running the task can access it.